The Kervaire-Milnor invariant in the stable classification of spin 4-manifolds: Introduction

 \section{Introduction}

 Two smooth, closed, connected, oriented 4-manifolds $M$ and $N$ are called \emph{stably diffeomorphic} if there exist integers $m,n \in \mathbb{N}_0$ such that

+where $\cong$ denotes diffeomorphism.
 We require that the diffeomorphism respects orientations, and we will always assume without comment that manifolds are \emph{smooth and connected}.
 Note that we allow $m \neq n$, but $n-m = (\chi(M) - \chi(N))/2$, so by only considering 4-manifolds with the same Euler characteristic one can enforce $m=n$.

 The problem of giving algebraic invariants that determine whether two 4-manifolds are stably diffeomorphic is the \emph{stable classification problem}.
 For example, the isometry class of the equivariant intersection form on the second homotopy group, up to stabilisation by hyperbolic forms, is such an invariant.
-The stable classification of simply-connected 4-manifolds is detected by the signature of this intersection form.
+Two closed, simply-connected 4-manifolds are stably diffeomorphic if and only if their intersection forms have the same parity and equal signatures.

-Given an immersed sphere $S$ in $M$ with vanishing self-intersection number, the \emph{Kervaire--Milnor invariant} arises as a secondary obstruction to homotoping~$S$ to an embedding.
-Our aim in this article is to explain its r\^{o}le in the stable classification problem for spin 4-manifolds.
-There is an additional condition, namely that $S$ is \emph{$\RPT$-characteristic}, under which the Kervaire--Milnor invariant $\tau(S) \in \Z/2$ is well-defined.
+Given an immersed $2$-sphere $S$ in $M$ with vanishing self-intersection number, the \emph{Kervaire--Milnor invariant} arises as a secondary obstruction to homotoping~$S$ to an embedding.
+Our aim in this article is to explain its role in the stable classification problem for spin 4-manifolds.
+There is an additional condition, namely that $S$ is \emph{$\RPT$-characteristic}, under which the Kervaire--Milnor invariant $\tau(S) \in \Z/2$ is well-defined, depending only on the homotopy class $[S] \in \pi_2(M)$.
 We defer the precise definitions to \cref{sub-sec:review-KM}.